jin01020/rx-dpm/edm/README.md

-# RX-Euler
+# RX-Euler (EDM)
-This is the codebase for RX-Euler.
+This is the codebase for RX-Euler with EDM backbone.
 This repository is based on [NVlabs/edm](https://github.com/NVlabs/edm).

 ## Dependencies